Kainos: 2010 to present

 Kainos expanded its operations and opened a research office in Silicon Valley on 18 October 2010.

 On 19 November 2014, Kainos announced its plans to expand the Evolve Electronic Medical Records platform into Ireland.

 On 10 July 2015, Kainos was admitted to the main market of the London Stock Exchange, trading as Kainos Group plc.

 As part of an extension of its US operation, in June 2020, Kainos announced plans to create 133 jobs in Indianapolis.
 The plans included expenditure of £650,000 to build new facilities in the area, marking the first venture into the US Midwest.

-Divisions

-Digital Services

-Kainos is a provider of digital services to government departments and agencies.

-WorkSmart
+Kainos bought a property on Dublin Road in Belfast in 2019 and received planning approval to build 250,000 ft2 of office space there.
+However, in light of the rapid expansion of flexible work during the Covid-19 pandemic, it sold 60% of that site, and committed instead to building 75,000 ft2 over 12 storeys, of which it would occupy four and lease out seven to third-party tenants via its subsidiary, Bankmore Investments.
+Completion was planned for 2027.

+Kainos announced in March 2024 that it would lay off 190 of its 3,000 staff.

+On 19 September 2025, Kainos announced that it was acquiring Davis Pier, a consulting firm based in Halifax, Nova Scotia, employing 120 people.

+Operations

 Kainos has been a Workday implementation partner since 2011, providing management, integration, support and testing services for the Workday SaaS product.

-Evolve

-Kainos provides digital services to healthcare providers such as hospitals and community care organisations.
-Developed with NHS clinicians and managers, the Evolve EMR is the main product in Kainos's suite of healthcare products.
+Kainos is a leading provider of artificial intelligence services, delivering AI and data projects across public, healthcare, and commercial sectors.
+As the fifth-largest AI supplier to the UK public sector since 2018, Kainos has delivered more than £61 million in data and AI contracts and employs over 250 AI professionals.
+In 2025, Kainos was appointed by the UK Ministry of Defence to develop and maintain its cloud-based defence and analytics system.